What do horseshoes, the number seven, and pots of gold all have in common?

 That’s when you realize you may cause something bad by presuming (believing when you don’t know for sure) that you will have good luck.

 Just as soon as finish your boast, you quickly add, “Knock on wood.”
 Then, you find something made of wood (often a table or chair nearby) and tap your knuckles on it, like how you knock on a door.

 Yes, English speakers really do knock on wood.
 Now, you will know what it means when you hear it.

+These English phrases about luck will make you sound like an advanced English learner.
 So whether you are cheering for your favorite football team or just need some good fortune, try out these lucky phrases and bring a little English language luck your way!